Access our quick product overview videos

 However, you’ll get the full benefits of your lease technology sooner when you establish a single source of truth that contains all your validated lease information.
 Also, going back to fill in the missing information will take longer than had it been done at one time.
 Check with your stakeholders to see if this is an acceptable plan.

 You may need as many as 200 data points to properly abstract a complex lease.
-Our lease experts have identified less than 20 minimum data points that many organizations will need to get FASB-compliant.
-In our 30-minute Visual Lease demo, we share exactly what they are, how you can get them, and how Visual Lease uses them for rapid compliance with the new FASB and IASB rules.
+Our lease experts have identified less than 20 minimum data points that many organizations will need to stay FASB-compliant.
+In our 30-minute Visual Lease demo, we share exactly what they are, how you can get them, and how Visual Lease uses them for rapid compliance with FASB and IASB rules.
 Book a demo now to see for yourself.

 Artificial intelligence and lease abstracting

 Some vendors will tell you that it’s fine to use artificial intelligence (AI) and other automated lease abstraction tools to speed up the abstracting process.
-Most true machine-learning/AI tools are not yet mature and yet will be very expensive for even a large company to implement.
+Most true machine-learning/AI tools are not yet mature and will be very expensive for even a large company to implement.

 Conversely, most of the tools on the market use simple OCR to extract easy-to-identify terms.
 Vendors tout 90 percent accuracy for automated tools, which may sound good until you realize that 10 percent of your data will be wrong.
 Finding the 10 percent could take up more time that the entire process saved.